TatianaTylosky/launch-your-first-website/guide.md

     }
     ```

 7. Now you need to get this content centered vertically.
 To do this you're going to use CSS's padding and margin properties.
+Add the following to your CSS file.

     ```css
     .masthead {